Update: watchOS 4.2 has just landed and we've updated this article with all the details.

 Apple is also bringing native core Bluetooth with watchOS 4.
 That will let you pair accessories with your watch and means you can pair other trackers such as a glucose monitor.

-WatchOS 4 will also allow you to make person to person payments with Apple Pay.
+watchOS 4 also allows you to make person to person payments with Apple Pay.
 This is part of new Apple Pay upgrades for iOS 11, but also works on your Apple Watch too.

-WatchOS 4 compatibility
+watchOS 4 compatibility

 The watchOS 4 update is available for all Apple Watch, Apple Watch 2 and Apple Watch 3 devices.
 In other words it's available for every model of Apple's wearable.